Statistics of Feynman amplitudes in $\phi^4$-theory: Introduction

 Most likely, all higher moments of the normalized period distribution diverge in the limit $L \rightarrow \infty$.
 This has sobering consequences for the reliability of samples.
-We have seen that even a naive sample of far more than $10^5$ completions, corresponding to over 1 million non-isomorphic 4-valent graphs, still barely produces 3 significant figures for the beta function (compare $14s$ and $14\star$ in \cref{tab:means}).
-In particular, the zigzag graphs, which are the only analytically known infinite class of $\phi^4$-periods, are a very poor proxy for a \enquote{typical} period, as they are by far the largest graphs of a given loop order (\cref{sec:largest}).
+We have seen that even a naive sample of far more than $10^5$ completions, corresponding to over 1 million non-isomorphic 4-valent graphs, still barely produces 3 significant digits for the beta function (compare 14s and $14\star$ in \cref{tab:means} or the experiments in \cref{sec:sampling_example}).
+The zigzag graphs, which are the only analytically known infinite class of $\phi^4$-periods, are a very poor proxy for a \enquote{typical} period, as they are by far the largest graphs of a given loop order (\cref{sec:largest}).

+Regardless of the concrete numerical values for $\phi^4$ periods, some qualitative conclusions from the present work can likely be extended to other classes of Feynman amplitudes, for example that the distribution parameters change monotonically and predictably with growing loop order (\cref{cumulant_growth}) or that \enquote{special} classes of graphs tend to be a poor proxy for the \enquote{generic} case.

-A different pathway to high-order data, in the spirit of \cref{sec:relations}, is to use the correlations between the period and various graph properties to predict the sum of amplitudes, without even doing explicit numerical integrations.
-Such an extrapolation, based on the Hepp bound, had been given in \cite{kompaniets_minimally_2017} up to $L=11$ loops, albeit only to three significant digits, and we found it confirmed (\cref{tab:beta}).
+A different pathway to higher loop orders is to use the correlations between the period and various graph properties (\cref{sec:relations}) to predict amplitudes without explicit numerical integrations.
+Such an extrapolation, based on the Hepp bound, had been given in \cite{kompaniets_minimally_2017} up to $L=11$ loops and we found it confirmed (\cref{tab:beta}).
 At higher loop orders, the number of graphs grows factorially and the accuracy of predicting individual periods becomes largely irrelevant as long as the prediction is correct on average.
-It seems well possible that an estimation of all 83 million completions at 15 loops from those correlations produces a more accurate estimate of the beta function than the numerical computation of 150000 graphs in the present work.
-A more systematic study of this approach is currently in preparation.
+It seems well possible that an approximation of all 83 million completions at 15 loops from those correlations produces a more accurate estimate of the beta function than numerically computing $10^5$ of them as in the present work.
+A more systematic study of that approach is currently in preparation.